HEP-FCC/IDEADetectorSIM/README.md

 # THIS SPECIFIC VERSION OF THE CODE
+On 2021-12-01 I forced the key4hep stack to be used to 2021-09-01 as with the latest version it does not work :(

 Since the master analyzer does not compile I moved to Gianfranco's version of the code (May 2021)

 It is devoted to move: